andreykaipov/http-flooder/README.md

 A dummy API is exactly what it sounds like.
 It'll spin up a web server serving one endpoint `/time` that will output time information about whatever timezone we pass it via the `tz` query parameter (UTC by default).

-TODO add reference to godoc here
+See examples below.

 In addition, we can customize how reliable our web server behaves through the following flags, namely `delay-interval` and `failure-rate`.